chaki213/tos-streamlit-dashboard/README.md

 ## Notes

 - This does work with Ondemand.
 Can use this on weekends to review historical data.
-- Gamma values are displayed in millions of dollars per 1% move in underlying asset.
+- Gamma values are displayed in millions of dollars per 1% move in underlying asset

-## Build
-- This repo is a basic example.
-We hope you will build upon it and make it your own.
-- If you build something, share it and we can keep a directory of projects.

 ## Credit
 Backend: